 \paragraph{NeuMiss+MLP performs best among Impute-then-Regress predictors.} In \emph{all} settings, NeuMiss performs best.
-GBRT perform poorly here possibly because they are not well adapted to approximate smooth functions.
-Finally, note that when the difficulty of the problem increases, for example with a lower correlation, then (i) the performance of the Bayes predictor decreases and (ii) the differences between the performances of methods is reduced, as in the lower right panel.
+GBRT performs poorly here possibly because they are not well adapted to approximate smooth functions.
+Finally, note that when the difficulty of the problem increases, for example with a lower correlation, then (i) the performance of the Bayes predictor decreases and (ii) the differences in performance among methods is reduced, as in the lower right panel.